mike-weiner/display-event-locations-tec/README.md

 * Added: All function and variable names now use the global plugin prefix: $deltec_
 * Added: Tooltip overrides for events created with the block editor has been re-enabled.
 * Added: deltec_get_tec_plugin_version() has been added to get the version of the current version of The Events Calendar or The Events Calendar Pro that is installed and activated in preparation for The Events Calendar version 5.0!
-* Notice: Modern Tribe has announced that verion 5.0 will be released sometime this month (it is nearing the end of its beta!).
+* Notice: Modern Tribe has announced that version 5.0 will be released sometime this month (it is nearing the end of its beta!).
 We are working to get support for version 5.0 ready for launch.
 Please be aware that if you update to version 5.0 your tooltip will not be the same as the new version brings an entirely new look!
 We will work to get support for version 5.0 out ASAP!
 Keep your eye out for an update.
 * Edited: /includes/settings-page/admin-page.php
 * Edited: /includes/settings-page/settings-page.php
 * Edited: /includes/settings-page/settings-register.php